gpltaylor/React-Code/README.md

 # React-Code
 We all know that JavaScript is going to be dropped next year.
 W3C are recommended that we use CSS for all business logic.
-We all know that JavaScript is too hard to lean, understand and write.
+We all know that JavaScript is too hard to learn, understand and write.
 I mean scope, what the hell is all that about!
-For that reason I have build React-Code.
-No longer do you need to learn programming, just lean React and we will make the code for you.
+For that reason, I have build React-Code.
+No longer do you need to learn to program, just learn React and we will make the code for you.

 Never again will you have to worry about transpiling Babel, ES15,16,17 stage 2.
 Code using Components and let React-Code do the work for you.
 Programming is too